 3. Orchestrating insufficient time to respond (note: as of this writing, Ms. Isern’s Motion for Summary Judgment has still NOT been received, and although Respondent called Ms. Isern a few times earlier in this week (to assess her integrity), and give her an opportunity to advise Mr. Young of her recent motion, she REFUSED under ANY circumstances to speak to Mr. Young.

 So how did Mr. Young learn of Ms. Isern’s deceitful plan?
-Sensing something was amiss from her behavior patently fraudulent motion, Mr. Young called the Barton County District Court earlier this week and made inquiry – Judy Burnett informed him of Ms. Isern’s surreptitious motion and emailed him a copy
+Sensing something was amiss from her behavior patently fraudulent motion, Mr. Young called the Barton County District Court earlier this week and made inquiry – Judy Burnett informed him of Ms. Isern’s surreptitious motion and emailed him a copy.

 In the context of the operative facts, this is inexcusable behavior by an attorney, who well knew Respondent was not represented by counsel.
 Accordingly, Respondent is considering filing an ethics complaint against Petitioner’s attorney with the Disciplinary Administrator of the Kansas Judicial Branch.